CT 203

 In 1962, the state truncated Route 203 to modern US 6, where it ends today.

 Two traffic issues affect Route 203 in South Windham.
-First, motorists increasingly use residential Tuckie Road to get to the US 6 expressway; officials want to redirect this traffic to Route 203, which has better design characteristics.
-Second, there has been talk of an alternate route or 203 bypass around historic Windham Center, especially for truck traffic.
+First, motorists increasingly used residential Tuckie Road to get to the US 6 expressway; officials wanted to redirect this traffic to Route 203, which has better design characteristics.
+Second, there had been talk, around 2001, of an alternate route or 203 bypass around historic Windham Center, especially for truck traffic.

 CT 203 Sources